sql-machine-learning/elasticdl/docs/designs/ps_design.md

 There are three steps of model optimization:

-- Worker pods pull latest model from parameter server pods.
+1. Worker pods pull latest model from parameter server pods.
-- Worker pods compute the gradients using local data and push the gradients to parameter server pods.
+2. Worker pods compute the gradients using local data and push the gradients to parameter server pods.
-- The optimizer in each parameter server pod applies gradients from workers to parameters read from KVStore, and writes parameters back to KVStore.
+3. The optimizer in each parameter server pod applies gradients from workers to parameters read from the hashmap, and writes parameters back to the hasmap.

 ### Pull Model